08wckster08/vscode-ahk-manager/README.md

 * The powerful [AutoHotkey](https://www.autohotkey.com/)
 * A deep understanding of the marvellous things you could do with the ahk language
 * [AutoHotkey extension](https://github.com/stef-levesque/vscode-autohotkey)... yeah it's not a requirement: it's a must ! 😉
+  * [AutoHotkey Plus](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-autohotkey-plus) have an intresting formatter
+    * You can disable mine thorugh `ahk.format` = false
+* You'll have to set the `ahk.executablePath` the first time to be ready to work with this system

 ## Extension Settings